-The alpine meadow restoration work at Tshabjola, Tsang, Gangcheyla and Chusolumpa areas were selected as per the recommendation in the technical report on plant composition assessment of alpine meadows for management and development of alpine habitat under JKSNR, DoFPs, Haa 2019.
-Those sites were located in an alpine zone which is almost two days walk from the nearest settlements.
+The alpine meadow restoration work at Chala, Nubtshonapatra and Lolithang area were selected as per the recommendation in the technical report on plant composition assessment of alpine meadows for management and development of alpine habitat under JKSNR, DoFPs, Haa 2019.
+Those sites were located in alpine zone which are almost two days walk from the nearest settlements.

 Alpine meadow is a major vegetation component of this strict nature reserve and it occupies about 40% of the reserve.
-Alpine zone provides a suitable habitat for the co-existence of key wildlife and domestic animals since immemorial.
+Alpine zone provides a suitable habitat for the co-existence of key wildlife and domestic animal since immemorial.
 These areas are used exclusively by domestic animals like Yaks (Bos grunniens), horses, and local cattle in addition to Musk Deer (Moschus chrysogaster), Sambar Deer (Rusa unicolor) and Blue Sheep (Pseudois nayaur) which are the main prey for Snow Leopards (Panthera uncia) inside the reserve.
-However, with onset of climate change effects and existence of reserve management in the area, the majority of a natural pasture inside the reserve area were encroached by Juniper-Rhododendron Krumsholtz scrubs and are left inaccessible for livestock and wildlife grazing.
-As a consequence, the remaining portion of the natural pasture is under intensive grazing pressure leading to patchy rill erosion, and eventually, the quantity and quality of palatable grasses might be reduced.
+However, with onset of a climate change effects and existence of reserve management in the area, the majority of a natural pasture inside the reserve area were encroached by Juniper-Rhododendron Krumsholtz scrubs and are left inaccessible for livestock and wildlife grazing.
+As a consequence the remaining portion of the natural pasture are under intensive grazing pressure leading to patchy rill erosion, and eventually, the quantity and quality of a palatable grasses might be reduced.

-Figure 4: Alpine meadow restoration sites: Chusolumpa, Gangcheyla Tsang and Tshabjola

-Therefore, on a trial basis as a prescription to address to the current threat, the management will carry out a prescribed burning in these three areas where Rhodo-Juniper Krumholtz has encroached the pasture land and bio-engineering activities like sowing/implanting grasses, grass layering, live stacking, and few numbers of a check dam development at Gangcheyla area (Rill erosion sites) will be also carried out.
+Figure 4: Alpine meadow restoration sites: A. Lolithang, B. Nubtshonapatra and C. Chala encroached the pasture land and bio-engineering activities like sowing/implanting grasses, grass layering, live stacking, and few numbers of a check dam development at Nubtshonapatra area (Rill erosion sites) will be also carried out.